alibaba/bifrostui/packages/bui-core/src/Countdown/index.en-US.md

 ### End timestamp

-Adopt`endTimestamp`specify the end time of the countdown, and`remainingTime`choose one of the two fields, priority ratio`remainingTime`high.
+Specify the countdown end time point through 'endTimestamp', choose one from the 'remaningTime' field, and prioritize it over the 'remaningTime' field.

 ```tsx
 import { Countdown, Stack } from '@bifrostui/react';